X

 On top of Mount Haguro there are a number of temples and shrines, although this is said to be a shrine complex.
 It just shows that Buddhism and Shinto were entwined before the two religions were forcefully separated in Japan's Meiji Restoration, the events restored imperial rule to Japan in 1868 and that heralded the begin of a new era in Japan.

-A short walk will bring you to a centuries-old wooden pagoda and nearby you will also find a cedar that is said to be 1,400 years old.
-It is marked by a sacred rope.
-Actually there were two of them and they were thought of as a "couple" but one was destroyed by lighting.
+We will see the centuries-old wooden pagoda and a nearby cedar tree that is said to be 1,400 years old -- there were once two of them and they were thought of as a "couple" but one was sadly destroyed by lighting).
 The remaining ancient cedar stands proud amongst its younger cousins that are "only" a few hundred years old.
-In any case, all of these cedars are older than we will ever get.
-Walking in the forest of these old huge cedars makes you feel humble and small.
+Walking in a forest of huge ancient cedars definitely makes one feel humble and small.

 Apropos of the nature of our surroundings, our night's 'Shukubo' temple accommodation reflects the solemnity of this special place.
 Originally the lodgings for the Buddhist monks, the story goes that Shukubo became available for ordinary pilgrims around 1,200 years ago during the Heian Period.
 From that time, there seemed to be Shukubo that was managed by persons other than Buddhist monks.
 About 400 years ago, when it became the Edo period, Shukubo became even more popular.
 Guests are encouraged to take part in temple activities and to learn about traditional temple life.
 Accommodations are spartan, but comfortable and atmospheric -- truly an unforgetable and quitessentially Japanese experience.